slimshetty/ultradns-sdk-go/.github/ISSUE_TEMPLATE/support-ticket.md

 ---

-**Describe the bug or the context for your support request** Please provide details of the problem, including the version of ReplaceMe that you are using, if applicable.
+**Describe the bug or the context for your support request** Please provide details of the problem, including the version of ultradns-sdk-go that you are using, if applicable.

 **Sample**